 - A grain temperature of -20 degrees Celsius takes about one week to kill most insects.

 The physical impact of travelling through a pneumatic conveyor will control most mites and insects in your canola.

-Conditioning systems can be divided based on both the purpose and the state of the air used in the operation.
-Near Ambient Drying or Natural Air Drying (NAD) uses the surrounding (ambient) air to lower the temperature and moisture with modest airflow rates.
-Aeration with lower airflow rates effectively alters temperature, while high temperature grain dryers use very high airflow rates and high temperatures to quickly bring down moisture.
+Conditioning systems can be classified by both the purpose and the state of the air used in the operation.
+Near Ambient Drying or Natural Air Drying (NAD) uses the surrounding (ambient) air to lower the temperature and moisture of stored grain with modest airflow rates.
+Aeration with lower airflow rates effectively alters temperature, while high temperature grain dryers use very high airflow rates and high temperatures to quickly lower seed moisture content.
 Supplemental heat use NAD fans with modest temperature increases to improve NAD alone.

-Aeration systems are used to preserve seeds by cooling and preventing moisture migration.
+Aeration systems are used to preserve seeds by cooling and preventing moisture migration within a bin.
 They are used during seed storage, between harvesting and drying operations, and after heated-air drying.
-Aeration fans should be started as soon as the canola covers the floor of the bin, so that immediate cooling can take place.
-Fans must be operated continuously until the temperature of the canola is near the average outside temperature.
+Aeration should begin as soon as there is enough canola to cover the floor of the bin, so that immediate cooling can take place.
+Fans should be operated continuously until the temperature of the canola is near the average outside temperature.

 The airflow rates for canola aeration are normally 0.1- 0.2 cubic feet per minute per bushel (A unit of measurement which describes the airflow rate (cubic foot per minute per bushel) in grain storage facilities (ex. bins).) or one to two litres per second per cubic metre (Ls-1/m3).
 With an airflow rate of 0.1 A unit of measurement which describes the airflow rate (cubic foot per minute per bushel) in grain storage facilities (ex. bins)., about 150-200 hours of fan operation are needed to change the temperature throughout the bin 11.